-Figure \ref{fig:curve_homk} presents the evolution of different interesting quantities.
-Figure \ref{fig:curve_homk}.a diplays the mean velocity as a function of the mean pressure gradient.
-As expected, for low pressure, the average flow rate varies linearly with the pressure as expected.
-At a certain point, the curve begins to deviate slowly from the linear trend to reach a power-law trend.
-This change of behavior can be magnified by plotting the amount $\meanu/\langle \nabla P \rangle$.
-We observe three flow regimes, the first regime is one where the flow is linear.
-At a high flow rate, the flow follows a power law regime of the exponent $\meanu \propto \langle \nabla P \rangle^{1/n} $.
-Between these two regimes, there is a transitional regime which is the main subject of this article.
-A convenient quantity to characterize this transition is the percentage of regions being in the non-linear regime $\Occ(\langle \nabla P \rangle)$ ranging from $0$ to $1$ (Fig. \ref{fig:curve_homk}.c).
-Another important quantity, shown in figure \ref{fig:curve_homk}.d, is the relative standard deviation of the velocity field, $\frac{\sigma_u}{\meanu}$, which characterizes the flow heterogeneities and is of great importance in the problem of transport of species.
-Here, we observe that the standard deviation is zero at low pressure because the permeability is homogeneous.
-After the transition, it reaches a constant non-zero value.
-The reason behind this observation is that, even if the permeability is homogeneous, each location changes its behavior at a different mean pressure gradient.
-It thus introduces heterogeneities in the flow field.
+Fig. \ref{fig:curve_homk} shows the evolution of various interesting quantities.
+Fig. \ref{fig:curve_homk}.a displays the average velocity as a function of the average pressure gradient.
+As expected, for low pressure, the average flow rate varies linearly with the average pressure gradient.
+Above a certain value, the curve starts to slowly deviate from the linear trend to a power law type trend.
+Three flow regimes are thus identified.
+For the first one (regime I), the average flow rate increases linearly.
+At a high flow rate (regime III), the mean flow follows a power law with exponent $\meanu \propto \langle \nabla P \rangle^{1/n} $.
+Between these two regimes, a transitional one (regime II) is observed.
+This change in behavior can be magnified by plotting the ratio $\meanu/\langle \nabla P \rangle$ for example (Fig.\ref{fig:curve_homk}.b).
+Another convenient quantity to characterize this transition is the percentage of regions in the nonlinear regime $\Occ(\langle \nabla P \rangle) \in [0,1]$ (Fig. \ref{fig:curve_homk}.c).
+A final very important quantity, shown in Fig. \ref{fig:curve_homk}.d, is the relative standard deviation of the velocity field, $\frac{\sigma_u}{\meanu}$, which characterizes the heterogeneities of the flow and is of great importance, for example, in the problem of species transport.
+Here we observe that regime I and III correspond to a plateau value of the standard deviation.